Giselle: Act I

 The villagers continue the harvest festivities, and Albrecht emerges again to dance with Giselle, who is named the Harvest Queen.
 Hilarion interrupts the festivities.
 He has discovered Albrecht's finely made sword and presents it as proof that he is really a nobleman who is engaged to another woman.
 Using Albrecht's hunting horn, Hilarion calls back the party of noblemen.
 Albrecht has no time to hide and has no choice but to greet Bathilde as his fiancée.
 All are shocked by the revelation, but none more than Giselle, who becomes inconsolable when faced with his deception.
 Knowing that they can never be together, she flies into a mad fit of grief in which all the tender moments she shared with Loys flash before her eyes.
 She begins to dance wildly and erratically, ultimately causing her weak heart to give out.
 She collapses and dies in Albrecht's arms.
 Hilarion and Albrecht turn on each other in rage before Albrecht flees the scene in misery.
 The curtain closes as Berthe weeps over her Giselle's body.

-In the original version, taken up again recently by a production of the ROB, Giselle stabs herself with Albrecht's sword, which explains why her body is laid to rest in the forest, in unhallowed ground, where the Wilis have the power to summon her.
-Most modern versions are sanitized and have edited out the suicide.